Three Minute Thesis competition

 The prizes for the RMIT Final are:

-- The winner will receive $3,500 to cover the travel costs to the Asia-Pacific Final at the University of Queensland to represent RMIT University.
+- The winner will receive $3,500 research grant and travel costs to the Asia-Pacific Final at The University of Queensland to represent RMIT University.

 - The runner up will receive $1,000 research travel grant.

-- The People’s Choice will receive an Apple iPad Air.
+- The People’s Choice will receive a prize.

-- All RMIT finalists will receive a $100 book voucher.
+- All RMIT finalists will receive a $100 voucher.

 The winners were:

-- Jozica Kutin, College of Business (RMIT winner and People’s Choice Award recipient)
+- Syed Sulthan Alaudeen Abdul Haroon Rashid, School of Science (RMIT Winner and People's Choice Award recipient)

-As the RMIT winner, Jozica represented RMIT at the 2017 Asia-Pacific 3MT Final in Brisbane.
+As the RMIT winner, Syed represents RMIT at the 2018 Asia-Pacific 3MT Final in Brisbane.